 Under the terms of the Termination Agreement, Synatom will retain its 10.89 million common shares but has agreed that it will not sell such common shares until the earlier of: (i) eighteen months from the Closing; (ii) the date upon which a Change of Control (as defined in the Termination Agreement) occurs; and (iii) the date upon which an Event of Default (as defined in the Termination Agreement) occurs (the "Lock-up Period") without the approval of Powertech.
 Synatom has also agreed to vote in favour of management's proposed slate of directors at any meeting of shareholders of Powertech held during the Lock-Up Period.
-As a result of the completion of the Offering and the Refinancing Transaction, Synatom holds 10.5% of the issued and outstanding.
+As a result of the completion of the Offering and the Refinancing Transaction, Synatom holds 10.5% of the issued and outstanding Shares, on an undiluted basis, based on 103,301,362 Shares issued and outstanding.
 If Powertech elects to convert the principal of the Note into Shares, Synatom will hold 20.2% of the issued and outstanding common shares based on 115,801,362 common shares outstanding upon conversion of the Note.

 Powertech Uranium Corp.
-(An Exploration Stage Company) Notes to the Condensed Financial Statements June 30, 2011 and 2010 - Page 21 (unaudited)
+(An Exploration Stage Company) Notes to the Condensed Financial Statements September 30, 2011 and 2010 - Page 21 (unaudited)